Engaging Google Employees

 Disaster Response Partnership with Xylem

 Background: When disaster strikes, employees look to their companies to make a difference.
-Often, a company’s disaster response process doesn’t start until this moment: They search the Internet or ask around and must make hasty decisions.
+Often, a company’s disaster response process doesn’t start until this moment, making it more difficult to mobilize quickly and navigate the many challenges that arise in emergency relief efforts.

-Project: Since 2008, Xylem and Mercy Corps have responded to emergencies using a different strategy: thoughtful, ongoing support for vulnerable communities that has improved the water, sanitation and hygiene of nearly 1 million people.
+Project: Since 2008, Xylem and Mercy Corps have responded to emergencies using a different strategy: strategic, ongoing support for vulnerable communities that has improved the water, sanitation and hygiene of nearly 2 million people.
 Together, we created the WASH Emergency Response Fund, a resource from which Xylem can quickly allocate funds based on requests from Mercy Corps field teams.